 Criteria for Admission

-Once the University of Minnesota receives all required materials for a complete application, applicants will be invited to interview.
+Once the University of Minnesota receives all required materials for a complete and eligible application, applicants will be reviewed for an interview invitation.
 After the interview, the admissions committee uses a holistic review process that considers an applicant's academic qualifications, experiences, skills and attributes.
 We value well-rounded applications who have the foundation to successfully complete our program and add diversity to the class.
 Learn more about the timing of the review process on the application process.

 Since the PharmD program has a rigorous curriculum, it’s important for the admissions committee to make sure that all students entering the program are academically prepared.
 Evaluation of academic achievement includes a review of all of the following factors: